afniyum/React-Project-01/README.md

 >> #### It is maintained by Meta and a community of individual developers and companies.
 >>> #### React can be used to develop single-page, mobile, or server-rendered applications with frameworks like Next.js.

+## How to install a React
+> Open Visual Studio or Your IDE\
+    1. Create a Folder
+    2. Open a Terminal\
+    3. Write this on Your Terminal
+    `npm create vite@latest`

 ## The Logo of React
 ![react_logo](/images/REACT-LOGO.png)